 - Anti a-spec discourse, conversations, artworks and narratives.
-If you have exclusionist leanings and you decide to follow, please accept that this blog will lean inclusive.
+If you have exclusionist leanings and you decide to follow, note that this blog will lean inclusive.
 I will block anyone who tries to start anti-aro, anti-ace or anti-a-spec discourse on my posts, no matter how polite this discourse might be.

-- Anti-queer, truscum, transmedicalist, “dysphoria is required to be trans”, anti-multi-spec, “a-spec is an autism term”, “you can’t headcanon marginalised characters as ace/aro”, anti-kink, radfem and gender-criticial discourse, conversations, artworks and narratives.
+- Anti-queer, truscum, transmedicalist, “dysphoria is required to be trans”, anti-multi-spec, “a-spec is an autism term”, “you can’t headcanon marginalised characters as ace/aro”, anti-kink, radfem and gender-critical discourse, conversations, artworks and narratives.

 - Ship wars.
 You may happen across a ship you dislike, disapprove of or cannot tolerate.
 Unless the content is violating the list of unacceptable inclusions below, please just scroll past (or blacklist the appropriate tags).

 - Anti/anti-anti debates.
-I am uninterested in holding this conversation, but please know that I am for content advisories and appropriate tagging to protect audiences, that I personally do not wish to interact with work that romanticises many harm-causing things, and that I do not believe that depicting something by definition romanticises it.
+I am uninterested in holding this conversation, but please know that I am for content advisories and appropriate tagging to protect audiences, that I don’t wish to interact with work that romanticises many harm-causing things, and that I do not believe that depicting something by definition romanticises it.

 - Fandom discourse in general, especially conversations on which fandom properties or fandoms are and aren’t “acceptable” to engage in or which characters are unacceptable to enjoy or headcanon as aro.
 This blog takes a neutral stance on all such conversations.

 - Questions on being aro, different aro identities, aro 101, QPRs, definitions.
 This isn’t an advice blog.